 - You can only use your phone on a break and in the staff room.
 Does someone need to contact you?
-Ask them to call the school office on 020 8520 4919. - You can't smoke/vape on or near the site, or near children. - Don't eat, drink or chew gum in the main nursery.
+Ask them to call the school office on 020 8520 1689. - You can't smoke/vape on or near the site, or near children. - Don't eat, drink or chew gum in the main nursery.
 You are welcome to eat your lunch in the staff room. - The staff toilet is in the staff room.
 The accessible toilet is in the main lobby. - Follow the school's Health & Safety practice.
 For example: - To lift heavy equipment, bend at the knee. - To reach up high, use an elephant stool or the small steps. - For desk work, clean your workstation before you start and after you've finished.
 This means the keyboard, phone, screen, on/off switches, and chair arms.
 Use antiseptic wipes. - We must see an enhanced DBS disclosure for all volunteers and for all students except school students.
 We take note of the number. - Have you seen anything in the building or garden that concerns you?
 Tell a teacher or the admin team. - Are you unhappy about anything to do with your time in school?
 Talk about it with your supervisor.
 If you need to, follow the Complaints Procedure.
-Find this on the wall in the lobby and on the school website.
+Find this on the wall in the lobby and on the school website. - Sign out any time you leave the building.
+This includes lunch time. - Hand in your badge at the end of the day. - · Sanitise or wash our hands. - Collect your phone from the safe. - At the end of your placement, please tell us (kindly) what you think about your time here.